samfolo/bank_tech_test/README.md

 As a bank CEO
 So that customers are unable to withdraw an infinite amount I would like them to be alerted when they attempt to withdraw more money than they have

+As a bank CEO
+So that customers cannot make redundant deposits
+I would like all deposits to be a minimum of 5 coins

+As a bank CEO
+So that customers cannot make redundant withdrawals
+I would like all withdrawals to be a minimum of 5 coins
 ```

 ## Domain Model